BHoward93/benedicts-wrk/README.md

-# benedicts-wrk is my repository purley for just while I have no site to display my work examples at the moment.
+# benedicts-wrk is my repository purely for just while I have no site to display my work examples at the moment.

 Not for public use as commercial gain.